JasmeetSinghBali/Microservices/nest_microserv_monorepo/otc-desk/README.md

 > IMP: 📝**make use of rxjs to implement reactive programming to handle observables,async implementations, callbacks and event based programs.**

 > # IMP: Step- 13 📝 ticket-microservice recieving event

+ref: ticket-generation controller

+> # Imp : Step-14 handling ack for the messages in rabbit mq to avoid re-replaying the old messages.

+5550 ts